onAir Networks

 6. Help create and support the Go-To online place for communications on your organization’s focus

-onAir Internships
+onAir Curators

 Over the past four years with the help of George Mason University faculty, staff, and alumni, onAir Networks has been working with over 60 interns majoring in government, global affairs, communications, and the information science.
 Former interns are now working on creating Hub networks for India, Taiwan, and South Korea to support democracy.